ihpled/mute-unmute/README.md

 # Mute/Unmute Gnome extension.

-Add Mute/Unmute functionality to audio output icon, remembering unmuted volume level
+Let mute/unmute audio by clicking the audio output icon of the volume slider.
+It uses mute/unmute API so that the system remember unmuted volume level.